 - Add a splash of vanilla extract before removing it from heat.

 - Like it sweeter?
-Feel free add more sugar!
+Add more sugar!

 Recipe FAQs